-The legislation also seems to permit a separate election to qualify property for the estate tax marital deduction, even if a corresponding election is not made for federal purposes (known as a "QTIP election").
-This allowance would enable decedents' estates to qualify property in excess of the Connecticut estate tax exemption for the marital deduction while taking advantage of the full federal estate tax exemption.
-Recent statements by representatives of the Department of Revenue Services, however, have questioned the availability of a separate QTIP election.
-Therefore, this issue is unresolved at this time.
+The legislation also permits a separate election to qualify property for the marital deduction, even if an election is not made for federal purposes.
+This enables decedents' estates to qualify property in excess of the Connecticut estate tax exemption for the marital deduction while taking advantage of the full federal estate tax exemption.
 The benefit of the marital deduction also applies to partners in Connecticut civil unions commencing for the estates of decedents dying after December 31, 2005.